-Located in a posh avenue of Apgujeong, this bakery and cafe specializes in Madeleines, French butter cakes about the length of your finger.
-The fragrant scent of butter and fillé pastry wafts down the road, so you can’t help put pick up more than a few croissants and cakes on your way to the subway.
+Located in a posh avenue of Apgujeong, this bakery and cafe specializes in Madeleines, and French butter cakes about the length of your finger.
+The fragrant scent of butter and fillé pastry wafts down the road, so you can’t help but pick up more than a few croissants and cakes on your way to the subway.

 This is Alegria Coffee Roaster’s third branch and the one most centrally located in Seoul.
-While the cafe space may small, they serve up a mean matcha-indulgent affogato that is especially unique in such a coffee-obsessed country.
+While the cafe space may be small, they serve up a mean matcha-indulgent affogato that is especially unique in such a coffee-obsessed country.

-Hand-whipped ,bitter matcha is heated and poured over a generous scoop of green tea ice cream, combining something good with something even better.
+Hand-whipped, bitter matcha is heated and poured over a generous scoop of green tea ice cream, combining something good with something even better.

 This glamorous Garosugil cafe brands itself as ” a playground for women”, why grow up when there are copper balloons, arcade games, cheesecake-themed art pieces, and 27 different flavors of cheesecake to be had?

 Sidle up to the counter and you’ll notice heavenly cheesecakes ranging from “M&M Chocolate with KitKat Crust” to “Camembert Cheese”, but our ultimate favorite will have to be the Green Tea.